Victor Anichebe: Early life

-Anichebe was born in Lagos, Lagos State, Nigeria but moved to Liverpool, Merseyside, England aged one.
+Anichebe was born in Lagos, Lagos State, Nigeria but moved to Liverpool, Merseyside, England, aged one.
 His family originally lived in Toxteth before settling in Crosby.
 He is the cousin of former professional football player Iffy Onuora, Olympian Anyika Onuora and professional basketball player Chiz Onuora.
 He is also an Olympic silver medallist, competing for Nigeria in the 2008 Olympics.

 In March 2009, Anichebe received an apology from Cheshire Police when he was confronted for looking in a jeweller's window in Knutsford and his friend Lee Peltier of Liverpool handcuffed.
 Anichebe was on crutches due to injury at the time, and believed that the police took action because the pair are black.

 Club career

 Everton

-Anichebe made his reserve-team debut for Everton as a 15-year-old and his first-team debut less than two years later on 27 February 2006, as a substitute in the 89th minute of Everton's FA Cup fourth round tie against Chelsea, replacing Simon Davies.
+Anichebe made his reserve-team debut for Everton as a 15-year-old and his first-team debut less than two years later on 28 January 2006, as a substitute in the 89th minute of Everton's FA Cup fourth round tie against Chelsea, replacing Simon Davies.
 He signed his first professional contract with Everton, a two-year deal, in April 2006.
 On 7 May 2006, he scored his first Premier League goal, against West Bromwich Albion.
 He was awarded Everton's Reserve Player of the Season for the 2005–06 season.

 Anichebe scored his first two Premier League goals of the 2006–07 campaign in a 3–0 win against Newcastle United on 30 December 2006.
 His contract was extended by four years towards the end of the season as Everton qualified for the UEFA Cup.
-In the UEFA Cup, Anichebe scored four times, against Metalist Kharkiv, AE Larissa, 1.
+In the UEFA Cup, Anichebe scored four times, against Metalist Kharkiv, AEL, 1.
 FC Nürnberg and Brann of Norway after coming on as a late second-half substitute in many of the matches.
 At the end of the season, he was voted by Everton fans as their Young Player of the Season.

 On 22 February 2009, in a match against Newcastle United, a tackle from Kevin Nolan left Anichebe and unable to play for 11 months.
 Nolan, who received a straight red card for the foul, later settled out of court when Anichebe sued for loss of earnings.
 He returned to first team action in January 2010 in a 2–0 victory over Sunderland.
 His first goal on rejoining the squad came two months later in a 2–2 draw with Birmingham City.
 In January 2011, he signed a new four-and-a-half-year contract with Everton, along with teammate Séamus Coleman.